-JETREA (ocriplasmin) Intravitreal Injection, 2.5 mg/mL, is a proteolytic enzyme indicated for the treatment of
+JETREA (ocriplasmin) injection, for Intravitreal Injection, 1.25 mg/mL is a proteolytic enzyme indicated for the treatment of

 symptomatic vitreomacular adhesion.